 In 2016, the Ally Skills Workshop was expanded to cover race, sexuality, disability, age, class, and religion, as well as gender.
 A version more suited to European audiences has also been created.
 You can find the updated and expanded, CC BY-SA licensed materials on the web site for Frame Shift Consulting, a diversity and inclusion in technology consulting firm founded by Ada Initiative co-founder Valerie Aurora:

 Many instructors are teaching a version of the Ally Skills Workshop derived from the Ada Initiative materials.
+Frame Shift Consulting offers the workshop around the world, specializing in tech companies.
 Y-Vonne Hutchinson is based in the San Francisco Bay Area and interested in working with small to medium tech companies as part of her work with ReadySet and Project Include.
 Kendra Albert focuses on fighting sexism and transphobia and teaches in both Boston and the San Francisco Bay Area.
 Cynthia Tee teaches only in the Seattle area.
 Alison Stanton focuses on men supporting women and managers working in tech, and is based in Chicago but happy to travel within the U.S. Leigh Honeywell teaches at computer security events around the world.
 You can also email Frame Shift Consulting for a recommendation for an instructor suited to your needs, or search on Google for other providers.
 A train-the-trainers is also available.

 About the original Ally Skills Workshop (2012 – 2015)